Manecas1221212/romance/chapter_14.md

 Anna stared at the last word. *Elimination.*

 She sat with it.
 Let it settle.

-Then she saved the file and drove home.
+Then she drove home.

 In the apartment, she opened a bottle of wine and stood in front of Andrew's unfinished painting—the fractured woman's face, each piece reflecting a different emotion.

 Anna understood it now.
 The woman wasn't broken.
 She was breaking free.
 Shedding the pieces that didn't serve her.

 Anna finished the wine.
 Made a decision.
+An important one.
+The kind of decision that couldn't be undone once started.
+The kind that would change everything.

-Opened her calendar and created a new event for Friday night: *8pm—Resolution.*
+She opened her calendar and created a new event for Friday night: *8pm—Resolution.*

-Then she went to bed and dreamed of clean slates and empty apartments and silence that didn't echo.
+Then she went to bed and slept.
+Really slept.
+For the first time in weeks, maybe months.
+The kind of deep, dreamless sleep that came from having made an important decision.
+From regaining control.